 • Questions on the content to Indrek Ibrus, professor of media innovation, Baltic Film, Media, Arts and Communication School (BFM), Tallinn University.
 Tel: +372 5697 8885, e-mail: email@example.com.

-The candidates of the Professor of Cultural Data Analytics are expected to submit required application documents in English by 26th Febuary 2019 (including) to Personnel Office of Tallinn University (Narva mnt 25, room T-218, 10120, Tallinn, or digitally signed to firstname.lastname@example.org), with the title “Academic competition” as follows:
+The candidates of the Research Professor of Cultural Data Analytics are expected to submit required application documents in English by 12th August 2019 (including) to Personnel Office of Tallinn University (Narva mnt 25, room T-218, 10120, Tallinn, or digitally signed to firstname.lastname@example.org), with the title “Academic competition” as follows:

 - A personally signed application-motivation letter addressed to the Rector in which the candidate provides an overview of the aims that he or she will seek to realise in developing the field of teaching, research and development or creative activity.